oneapi-src/oneDAL/docs/source/dev_guide/algorithms/svm/support-vector-machine-classifier.rst

 Training Stage
 --------------

+|short_name| provides two methods to train the SVM model:

+- Boser method [Boser92]_
+- Thunder methos [Wen2018]_

-The SVM model is trained using the Boser method [Boser92]_ reduced to the solution of the quadratic optimization problem
+The SVM model is trained to solve the quadratic optimization problem

 .. math::
       \underset{\alpha }{\mathrm{min}}\frac{1}{2}{\alpha }^{T}Q\alpha -{e}^{T}\alpha

 with :math:`0 \leq \alpha_i \leq C`, :math:`i = 1, \ldots, n`, :math:`y^T \alpha = 0`,
 where :math:`e` is the vector of ones, :math:`C` is the upper bound of the coordinates of the vector :math:`\alpha`, :math:`Q` is a symmetric matrix of size :math:`n \times n` with :math:`Q_{ij} = y_i y_j K(x_i, x_j)`, and :math:`K(x,y)` is a kernel function.